 The Russell School of Chemical Engineering at TU prepares engineering undergraduate students to solve industrial problems through progressive coursework and rigorous design projects with optional research.
 Graduate students are guided through advanced coursework and research projects to a more theoretical understanding of the field.
 Students who earn a chemical engineering degree from The University of Tulsa enjoy an interdisciplinary approach.
-Our faculty trains individuals to use chemistry, physics, mathematics and engineering for the advancement of mankind and solution of societal problems through technological innovation.
+Our faculty trains individuals to use chemistry, physics, mathematics and engineering for the advancement of and solutions to social problems through technological innovation.
 TU’s chemical engineering programs are strongly tied to the energy industry with both petroleum and alternative sources.

 As chemical engineering majors, students are encouraged to become members of the American Institute of Chemical Engineers (AIChE).
 Learn more about TU’s AIChE chapter.

 - Fundamentals of Engineering Exam Pass Rate: 96% Fall 2013, 100% Fall 2014